Ubuntu Shell

 For security reasons, if you do not want to attach a user to any home directory, then you can use the -M flag along with the useradd command.

-Note: On next reboot, the user’s new home directory will be root, and if the user uses the su command to login, then its login directory will be the previous user’s home directory.
+On the next reboot, the user's new home directory will be root, and if the user uses the su command to login, then its login directory will be the previous user's home directory.

 Use the below command to create a new user named “jake” without any home directory.